-Private Mortgage Insurance on Conventional Loan
+Mortgage Insurance on Conventional Loans

 Private mortgage insurance costs vary, but are often between 0.5 percent and 2 percent of the initial mortgage amount per year.
 Private mortgage insurance payments are cancelled when your remaining mortgage amount is less than 80 percent of your original purchase price, provided you have made all of the mortgage insurance payments as agreed.

-Mortgage Insurance Premiums on FHA Loan
+Mortgage Insurance on FHA Loans

 All FHA mortgages require the borrower to make an upfront mortgage insurance premium payment.
 However, you can choose to finance this payment by adding it to what you are borrowing.
 The amount of the upfront payment is 1.75 percent of the loan amount, regardless of your down payment amount or length of repayment term.

 Lender-Paid Mortgage Insurance

 With lender-paid mortgage insurance, you take a slightly higher interest rate on the mortgage and in return, the lender pays the mortgage insurance on your behalf.
-This often results in lower payments at first than you would have on a mortgage plus traditional private mortgage insurance, but you have to make the payments for the duration of the loan, rather than stopping when your balance is less than 80 percent of the purchase price.
+This often results in lower payments at first than you would have on a mortgage plus traditional private mortgage insurance.
+However, you have to make the payments for the duration of the loan, rather than stopping when your balance is less than 80 percent of the purchase price.